All businesses depend on water, whether you're using it to power your operations or simply for your staff and customers.

 What are we doing to save water?

-We’re investing nearly £40 million annually into managing and reducing water leaks.
+Leakage reduction and infrastructure: We’re investing nearly £40 million annually into managing and reducing water leaks.
 To support this, we’ve increased the number of field teams dedicated to finding and fixing leaks, alongside technicians who proactively search the network for issues.
-These efforts resulted in over 18,000 network leak repairs last year—a 12 per cent increase over the three-year average—plus an additional 6,000 repairs on customer-side pipes.
+These efforts resulted in over 18,000 network leak repairs last year - a 12 per cent increase over the three-year average - plus an additional 6,000 repairs on customer-side pipes.
 Furthermore, investments in new detection technology and digitised processes have improved network visibility and increased overall operational efficiency.

-- Education Sector: A specialist company is currently offering local schools free water-saving visits, which include leak repairs, device installations, and efficiency reporting.
+- Schools: A specialist company is currently offering local schools free water-saving visits, which include leak repairs, device installations, and efficiency reporting.